SaleemIbrahim1212/blogpost-template/_posts/2025-11-08-millestone-2.md

 > This pattern — where **CatBoost consistently outperformed** other models — was also observed in additional optimization tests that we conducted but did not include in this report.
 > The full details of those experiments can be reviewed in the notebook  `give_it_your_best_shot.ipynb`

 After obtaining our optimized hyperparameters, we also conducted other approaches which we found to be interesting to try out different models to increase accuracy while reducing error.
-To determine if one model was better than another, we chose to compare the **ROC score** instead of accuracy.
-This is an arbitrary metric we chose, but accuracy could have been chosen if desired.
+To determine if one model was better than another, we chose to compare the **ROC score** instead of accuracy, as this metric also accounts for class imbalances.

 Our second approach was to try **MRMR (Minimum Redundancy Maximum Relevance)** in which we observed the most relevant features in the dataframe while removing all the ones that weren't useful.
 This resulted in the following graph which shows the feature relevancy according to this methodology: